geoschem/geos-chem-shared-docs/supplemental-guides/debug-guide.rst

 Debug GEOS-Chem and HEMCO errors
 ################################

-If your GEOS-Chem or HEMCO simulation dies unexpectedly with an error or takes much longer to execute than it should, the most important thing is to try to isolate the source of the error or bottleneck right away.
+If your :program:`GEOS-Chem` or :program:`HEMCO` simulation dies unexpectedly with an error or takes much longer to execute than it should, the most important thing is to try to isolate the source of the error or bottleneck right away.
 Below are some debugging tips that you can use.

 .. _debug-guide-github: